 P

 Join us

-We encourage lawyers, law students and any non-lawyers who share the ideals of the society to register.
+We encourage lawyers and any non-lawyers who share the ideals of the society to register.

+P